nickg-24/cc750/README.md

 ## Encoding/Decoding

-**Note:** WWe chose to use the subtle differences between the Node Alpine and Node Bookworm images (specifically, the presence of the crontabs/root file) to obfuscate our messages however a wide variety of methods could be used.
+**Note:** We chose to use the subtle differences between the Node Alpine and Node Bookworm images (specifically, the presence of the crontabs/root file) to obfuscate our messages however a wide variety of methods could be used.

 {STUFF ABOUT HOW ENCODING/DECODING WORKS}